Pierre Matignon: 1969 Tour de France

 Matignon had punctured while Wilhem was riding clear and, deemed unworthy of help from his team, had ridden on alone behind the race.
 Eventually he caught it, rode with it for a while, then attacked on the hill at Chavanon where the race slowed down with 66 km to go to take cloth bags of food.
 He gained three minutes in 20 km, the others taking him no more seriously off the front than they had when he was off the back.
 Four riders set off to chase when he had five minutes with 30 km left to ride but two were his own team-mates hindering rather than helping the chase.
 He had seven and a half minutes' lead with 20 km to go.

-There was now every chance that the lowliest rider in the race would win a stage to the top of the Puy-de-Dôme, a mountain which entered the legend of the Tour five years earlier after a duel there between Poulidor and Jacques Anquetil.
+now any rider in the race ccould win a stage to the top of the Puy-de-Dôme, a mountain which entered the legend of the Tour five years earlier after a duel there between Poulidor and Jacques Anquetil.

 The Peugeot team set off the real chase to defend Pingeon's second place as Matignon grew more tired.
 His lead with 10 km to go had fallen to two kilometres.
 Merckx joined the chase and rode so hard that only Poulidor and Matignon's team-mate, Paul Gutty from Lyon, could stay with him.
 Merckx could see Matignon by the time he turned on to the private road that rose five kilometres at 12.5 per cent.
 Merckx accelerated again when he got to 500 metres and first Gutty and then Poulidor couldn't keep up.
 Matignon struggled, zigzagging to keep going on the slope.
 He never looked back until the hundred metres of flat road at the top, when he knew he had won.
 He raised one hand in brief salute, loosened his feet from the pedals and freewheeled across the line.